nbogis/Project-5/neighbor_map/README.md

-1- Open the Neighbor Map App

-2- The map starts with the Bella Terra neighborhood in Hunitington Beach

-3- To filter out locations by type, the following types or similar to it can be filtered: store, school, hospital, and restaurants

-4- The Show All button shows all the places and markers from the initial list of places when clicked.

-Enjoy figuring out interesting locations around Bella Terra !
+# neighborhood-map

+### Projects' description
+A website page showing a map of a neighborhood in Huntington Beach with a list of points of interests.
+The user can filter out the list by specifying the type of places such as store, school, hospital, restaurants, ... etc. In addition, wikipedia article about the POI is diplayed.

+### Project's Goal
+Apply data binding for dynamic update contents of the page

+### Approach
+1- Using Knockout library to binding POI's marker on the map with filtered data 2- Using Ajax requests to query infromation about the chosen POI from Wikipedia 3- Organizing the javascript code in MVVM view model